girder/girder/docs/security.rst

 access.
 The volume containing any on-disk assetstores should also be encrypted to provide encryption of data at rest.
 We also recommend using a tool such as logrotate to enable the audit of girder logs in the event of a data breach.
-Finally, we recommend a regular backup of the Girder database, configuration, and assetstores.
+Finally, we recommend a regular (and regularly tested) backup of the Girder database, configuration, and assetstores.
 Disaster recovery is an important part of any security plan.